guikarai/protect-data-on-linuxone-with-pervasive-encryption/part2.md

 More information about ELK here: https://www.elastic.co

-👍 Congratulations!
-Your ELK application has been instantiated from IBM Cloud Private.
-You can now ready for the step 4.

-## What to Keep in mind about ELK?
+## 2 - What to Keep in mind about ELK?
 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.

 * Elasticsearch is a search and analytics engine.